 Screens Black After Windows Update KB2952644

+If your screens are black after a windows update, we have a solution for you.
 In March 1st, 2016 Microsoft released a Critical windows update for Windows 7 under KB2952664 which appears to corrupt something in computers with 4 port video cards or the drivers for them.
-The reason is not yet known but we will assume that at some point Microsoft will acknowledge and fix it.
-For now we have our own fix for this problem which is shown below.
+The reason is not known, but for now we have our own fix for this problem which is shown below.

-The symptoms are that all screens go dark or blue, with no start bar or icons of any kind.
-However the cursor is still shown and moves across all screens.
+All screens go dark or blue, with no start bar or icons of any kind.
+The cursor is still shown and moves across all screens.
 If you are experiencing something like this after a recent Windows update follow the instructions below:

 Asus claims that the X79 Deluxe (not P9X79 Deluxe) motherboard is Ivy Bride-E (4900 series) ready however, we found the same problem every now and then.
 As mentioned above, the fix process is the same except the BIOS file.

 First, if you have more than 2 displays in your system disconnect all but 1 or 2 monitors from the back of the video card temporarily or you will not be able to get into Windows.